 Bargaining is particularly pronounced prior to the death of a loved one if that individual experiences a more protracted illness.
 Hospices are filled with individuals not only facing the end of their lives but with bargaining family members and friends.
 The mantra of “let me take her place” is a common refrain in hospice.

-Bargaining extends beyond the realm of restoring a deceased person to life.
-Many religions, and spiritual practices of different types, maintain the existence of an afterlife.
-Many of religious and spiritual belief systems maintain that a deceased person enjoys a better state in the afterlife if his or her life on Earth was honorably lived.
+Bargaining extends beyond the realm of restoring a deceased person to live.
+Many religions and spiritual practices of different types maintain the existence of an afterlife.
+Many religious and spiritual belief systems maintain that a deceased person enjoys a better state in the afterlife if his or her life on Earth was honorably lived.

 The reality is that a good many surviving family members worry about the state of their loved ones in the afterlife.
 For example, Christians express concern about a deceased loved one making it through the proverbial Pearly Gates into the Heavenly Kingdom.